PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 ### Create a Helm release

-Now you can install the Prefect worker using the Helm chart with your custom `values.yaml` file:
+Let's install the Prefect worker using the Helm chart with your custom `values.yaml` file:

 ```bash
 helm install prefect-worker prefect/prefect-worker \